caiannello/isometric_colorpicker_js/README.md

 - Load HTML file in Browser
 - Click a color on the top of the cube to select that color.
 - Click and drag the top of cube to expose lower layers of cube.
+- Drag in gray isometric drawing area to paint in selected color.